 - A hearing before a Administrative Law Judge (ALJ).

 - A review by Medicare Appeals Council (Appeals Council).

 - A Judicial review by a federal district court.

-Medicare eligibility and the processing of premiums go through the Social Security Administration (SSA) but Medicare laws and Medicare administration are NOT managed by the SSA.
-The Centers for Medicare and Medicaid Services (CMS) further administer the program by providing ‘enrollees’ with over 1.5 million healthcare providers & suppliers, that are contracted with the Federal Government.
+Medicare eligibility and the processing of premiums go through the Social Security Administration (SSA) but Medicare laws and Medicare administration are not managed by the SSA.
+The Centers for Medicare and Medicaid Services (CMS) further administer the program by providing ‘enrollees’ with over 1.5 million healthcare providers and suppliers, that are contracted with the Federal Government.

-Although you are not forced to accept Medicare, it would be unwise to NOT accept it because Medicare is the foundation of all insurance.
-Don’t think your employer insurance is all you need!
-Once enrolled, Medicare may become your secondary insurance but realize that it’s the foundation.
-You could be putting yourself in a compromising situation without basic coverage and forced to pay a penalty for choosing not to enroll on-time.
+Although seniors are not forced to accept Medicare, it would be unwise not to accept it because Medicare is the foundation for health care.
+Even if one is covered by a group plan, Medicare is still a secondary safety net.
+Any claims beyond the group coverage fall on Medicare to cover the costs.
+You could be putting yourself in a compromising situation without basic Medicare coverage and could pay a penalty for choosing not to enroll on-time.

 - FL225 – Health & life (including annuities & variable contracts) Study Manual Florida 32nd Edition – 2017